Available space on board

 We recommend using the RuterBillett app to purchase your ticket.

 We try to limit physical contact between our customers and public transport employees.

 - That is why the front door and the two front rows of seats are off limits.

-- The seats and floors of the vehicle/ferry are labelled to indicate where you may stand and where you can sit.
+- The floors of the vehicle/ferry are labelled to indicate where you may stand.

 - Posters, info screens and PA announcements are in use to remind passengers about distancing rules and space limitations.

 - Even if we increase our cleaning efforts, it is important that everyone follow FHI's advice on cough etiquette and hand hygiene.